fuyue521/dsh-desktop-shortcut/README.md

 This plugin solves that:

-- Every time `dsh web` starts, it automatically creates/refreshes a **DeepSeek Harness** shortcut on the Windows desktop
+- After installation, the shortcut of **DeepSeek Harness** will be automatically created/refreshed on the Windows desktop upon the launch of `dsh web`
 - Uses a DeepSeek-style multi-size `.ico` icon
 - Lightweight: only Node built-ins and PowerShell, no third-party runtime dependencies
 - Non-Windows platforms are skipped automatically